huijeong-yeon/data-science-with-R-harvardx/linear-regression/README.md

 - `HistData`
 - `broom`

 > Each `.R` script is designed to be modular and reproducible.
-More sections will be added as the course progresses.